EU-India partnership

 The EU and India are not only long-standing partners, but also both are committed to dynamic dialogue in all areas of mutual interest as major actors in their own regions and as global players on the world stage.

-During the Fifteenth India-EU Summit held in July 2020, the leaders from both regions endorsed the "India-EU Strategic Partnership: A Roadmap to 2025”, a key document that lays down a common roadmap to guide joint action and further strengthen the India-EU Strategic Partnership over the next five years.
+On the 15th of July 2020 the 15th India-EU Summit took place.
+During this Summit, the leaders endorsed a key document, the "India-EU Strategic Partnership: A Roadmap to 2025” as a common roadmap to guide joint action and further strengthen the India-EU Strategic Partnership over the next five years

-Since then both Parties inter-alia adopted a Joint Statement and four Joint Declarations on counter-terrorism, clean energy and climate change, resource efficiency and circular economy, connectivity and on smart and sustainable urbanisation.
+Since then both Parties inter-alia adopted a Joint Statement and four Joint Declarations on counter-terrorism; on clean energy and climate change; on resource efficiency and circular economy; on connectivity and on smart and sustainable urbanisation.

-A critical aspect for strengthening this longstanding partnership and advance the strategic issues is for the think tanks, institutions and key opinion makers from India and the EU to work collaboratively.
+A key aspect to strengthen this longstanding partnership and advance in these strategic issues is to work together with Think Tanks institutions and Key Opinion Makers from India and the EU.

 EUIndiaThinkTanks.in is the place to make it happen!